STEPHANIE HOROWITZ, AIA CPHC

 David Wax, a co-founder of ZeroEnergy Design, started a sister company focused on the mass housing market.
 At ZED, he helped build the firm’s design and consulting business.
 Before joining ZED, David was a Senior Consultant in the Energy Practice at Deloitte Consulting.
 David holds a Bachelor of Science in Finance and a Master of Business Administration from the Johnson School at Cornell University.

-Ben Uyeda, a co-founder of ZeroEnergy Design, spends his time at a sister company focusing on the mass housing market.
+Ben Uyeda, a co-founder of ZeroEnergy Design, now spends his time focused on design within the maker space at his business HomeMade Modern.
 Ben has previously been a visiting lecturer at Cornell University where he developed an original curriculum to teach the principles of sustainable design at Cornell, and he continues to lecture on topics in Sustainable Design at Northeastern University.
 Ben holds a Bachelor and Master of Architecture from Cornell University School of Architecture.

 Jamie was formerly a Project Designer with more than eight years of design experience with ZeroEnergy Design working on high performance single family residences.
 She is a LEED Accredited Professional with dual specialties in Building Design + Construction as well as LEED for Homes, and received a Bachelor of Science in architecture from Florida International University.